5jjCopter/EzWifibroadcast/Home.md

 - Configuration can be done from Windows, no Linux knowledge required
 - Supports different configuration profiles selectable on the field via jumpers or DIP switches
 - Forwarding of video stream and telemetry data to 2nd display via: USB Tethering, Wifi Hotspot, Ethernet, Wifibroadcast relay mode
-- Bi-directional mavlink telemetry support
+- Bi-directional mavlink telemetry support (uplink not 100% compatible with all FCs yet)
 - Support for video and telemetry inside Tower App and QGroundcontrol, Mission Planner
 - Fully dynamic and automatic detection of 2nd display, just plug it in or connect via Hotspot and it'll work
-- 2 wifi sticks transmit diversity on two different frequencies (Ralink cards only)
+- 2 wifi sticks transmit diversity on two different frequencies for bulletproof videolink
-- 3 wifi sticks receive diversity support for Atheros, 5 wifi sticks receive diversity support for Ralink
+- 3 wifi sticks receive diversity support for Atheros, 5 wifi sticks receive diversity support for Ralink (or 2x Atheros and 2x Ralink)
 - Integrated OSD with support for Mavlink, Frsky, LTM
 - .AVI Ground recording, PNG screenshots and telemetry data automatically saved to USB stick
 - Quick startup, about 10 seconds until video is shown